CVE-2006-5755

 01 // Technical Summary

-Critical vulnerability in older Linux kernels (pre-2.6.18) on x86_64 systems allows local users to trigger a denial-of-service (DoS) condition.
-The flaw stems from improper handling of the EFLAGS register during context switches, enabling attackers to crash the system by manipulating the NT flag via the SYSENTER instruction, leading to a system halt.
+Critical vulnerability in older Linux kernels (pre-2.6.18) on x86_64 systems allows local attackers to trigger a denial-of-service (DoS) condition.
+This flaw stems from improper handling of the EFLAGS register during context switches, potentially leading to system crashes.
+Successful exploitation renders the system unusable, requiring a reboot.

 02 // Vulnerability Mechanism